Winterville, North Carolina: Parks and recreation

-a mile-long trail around the park.
+Winterville's Recreation Park is its largest park and has four baseball fields, an amphitheater for concerts and Movie in the Park events, and a mile-long trail around the park.
+It hosts the Watermelon Festival every summer.
+Hillcrest Park is the Town's second-largest park and is the home of the only traffic garden (a miniature painted streetscape to practice safe biking and walking) in Eastern North Carolina.

 Winterville Baseball is part of The Cal Ripken League and has succeeded in All-Star tournaments over the last decade.

 The Pitt County Girls Softball Little League, based in Winterville, won the 2024 Little League Softball World Series.
 The team were runner-ups in the 2023 World Series.

 Growth

 In recent years, the town of Winterville has experienced major growth both residentially and commercially.
 Since the 1990s, subdivisions such as Winterville Crossing, Cedar Ridge, Irish Creek and many others surrounding the area have sprouted.